Table of Contents

 File Form 944-X separately.
 Do not file Form 944-X with

 If you did not file a Form 944 for one or more years for which you should have filed Form 944, do not use Form 944-X. Instead, file Form 944 for each of those years.
-See also When Should You File Form 944-X, later.
-However, if you did not file Forms 944 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 23, later.
+See also When Should You File Form 944-X below.
+However, if you did not file Forms 944 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 21, later.

 Report the correction of underreported and overreported amounts for the same year on a single Form 944-X, unless you are requesting a refund or abatement.
 If you are requesting a refund or abatement and you are correcting both underreported and overreported amounts, file one Form 944-X correcting the underreported amounts only and a second Form 944-X correcting the overreported amounts.